 The IKEA MYDAL bunk beds painted up really nicely and we painted the IKEA ODDVAR stool to match.
 As the wardrobe was going to be open, I really wanted the wallpaper at the back.
 We removed one of the shelves so it was less compressed and got a hanging rail for the bottom shelf; ideal for the girls mix-matched clothes collection!
 I bought a collection of vintage Ladybird books on eBay so the girls would have something to read in the room (all our stuff apart from 4 suitcases is in storage).

 When we move, I always keep with us the girls’ IKEA linen bedding, granny’s knitted blankets which they’ve had since they were born and their Lornas (which are a doudou my friend Lorna bought each of them when they were born).

 I couldn’t resist adding these gorgeous hand crocheted weather cushions I found on eBay.
 The girls love them!

-Hope you enjoyed the tour.
+I hope you’re inspired!
 My girls definitely love their new room.